-The secondary field in Molecular and Cellular Biology (MCB) is intended for students with a strong interest in the life sciences, and is primarily concerned with the understanding of biological processes based on the study of molecules and their interactions in the context of cells and tissues.
+The secondary field in Molecular and Cellular Biology (MCB) is intended for students with an interest in the life sciences, particularly in the study of biological processes based on the investigation of molecules and their interactions in the context of cells and tissues.
 The cell is the fundamental unit of all living things and is therefore an ideal framework for integrating one's understanding of the structure and chemistry of macromolecules with their higher-order organization and behavior in a living context.
-Students pursuing the secondary field in MCB will gain a strong foundation in molecular biology, cellular biology, and genetics through introductory life sciences courses and intermediate courses in the MCB department.
+Students pursuing the MCB secondary field gain a solid foundation by completing a set of three courses within introductory life sciences courses and intermediate courses in the MCB department.
 To deepen their understanding of the discipline, students will then enroll in two additional MCB courses of their choosing.
-The choice of these courses, which should be made with the guidance of a concentration adviser, will allow students to explore specific sub-fields in MCB.
-For example, students with an interest in regenerative biology could choose to focus on departmental course work in animal development and stem cell biology.
-The secondary field is designed for students who desire a broad yet rigorous introduction to the field, and may be appropriate for students with diverse career interests, including (but certainly not limited to) economics, government, health policy, business, and journalism.
+The choice of these courses, which should be made with the guidance of a concentration adviser, will allow students to explore specific sub-fields in MCB, such as biochemistry, microbiology, immunology, virology, neurobiology, and molecular medicine.
+Students are also encouraged to get involved in research.
+The secondary field is designed for students who desire a broad yet rigorous introduction to the field and may be appropriate for students with diverse career interests, including (but certainly not limited to) applied mathematics, statistics, computer science, economics, government, health policy, business, and journalism.

 - Life Sciences 1a: Chemistry, Molecular Biology, and Cell Biology (or Life and Physical Sciences A)